-- Work is determined by regular facility inspections and annual review meetings with principals and the use of the Asset Planner audit module. - Maintenance Centre staff undertook a large number of projects this past year some examples are as follows: - Gym floor sanding and recoating Riverside and St Louis schools. - Replaced suspended ceilings TD Michel. - Refresh painting Arthur Pechey. - Refresh painting WJ Berezowsky. - Refresh painting high school wing Birch Hills. - Refresh painting high school wing St. Louis. - Refresh painting exterior Westview. - Replaced sidewalks and step Birch Hills. - Replaced flooring in classrooms, hallways and washrooms in number of schools. - Replaced blinds in a number of schools. - Outdoor Learning space Ecole Vickers, Christopher Lake, Red Wing. - Wireless network upgrades Shellbrook Elementary. - CCTV systems and main door security systems Ecole Debden, TD Michel. - Installation of bottle fill stations phase II - Installation of sheds and fencing for Pre-K at Ecole Vickers, Ecole Arthur Pechey. - Construction of sensory rooms Kinistino, John Diefenbaker, Ecole Arthur Pechey, Riverside. - Replaced lockers and toilet partitions in a number of schools. - Installation of playground equipment in a number of schools. - Replaced doors and hardware in a number of schools.
+- Work is determined by regular facility inspections and annual review meetings with principals and the use of the Asset Planner audit module. - Maintenance Centre staff undertook a large number of projects this past year, some examples are as follows: - Gym floor sanding and recoating Riverside and St Louis Schools. - Gym floor sanding and recoating CPAC, Red Gym Carlton - Refresh painting middle wing Birch Hills. - Refresh painting middle and east wings St. Louis. - Refresh painting entire school Kinistino. - Replaced flooring in classrooms, hallways and washrooms in number of schools. - Replace library floor École Vickers. - Replaced library flooring East Central. - Replaced flooring in administrative areas of Big River HS. - Replaced blinds in a number of schools. - Built garage at Christopher Lake School. - Wireless upgrade St Louis School. - Completed installations of main door security systems all schools. - Construction of sensory rooms at Wild Rose and Princess Margaret schools. - Construction of shade structures for outdoor classrooms at Vincent Massey, École Debden and St Louis Schools. - Construction of shade structure at École Arthur Pechey daycare. - Replaced lockers and toilet partitions in a number of schools. - Installation of playground equipment in a number of schools. - Replaced doors and hardware in a number of schools. - Replaced concrete walks in various locations